Cold atoms in micromachined waveguides: a new platform for atom-photon interaction: Results

 Consider an element of the incident intensity distribution at a specific position $I(0,y,z)$.
 Employing the standard assumption of direct ray propagation\cite{Goban2012,Vetsch2010}, the intensity $I$ of the light traversing the atom cloud will obey the differential equation

 where $n$ represents the mean atomic density in the interaction region and $\sigma_0$ represents the atomic absorption cross section on resonance.
-The atomic density can be approximated as uniform along the $y$ and $z$ directions, see Methods.
+The atomic density can be approximated as uniform along the $y$ and $z$ directions, see Appendix~\ref{app:Atom loading}.
 The distribution of the atoms along the $x$ axis, while non-uniform, does not affect the final light intensity resulting from our model.
-We solve equation~(\ref{eq:diff_eq_sat}) numerically for $I(D,y,z)$, the probe light intensity transmitted through the hole at position $(y,z)$, where the incident optical intensity $I(0,y, z)$ is given by the input power $P$ and the mode profile of the fibre.
-We assume that, in the $z$ axis as shown in Fig.~\ref{fig:project_aimim}\textbf{d}, the propagating light mode of the fibre is not significantly altered as it traverses the junction.
+We solve eq.~(\ref{eq:diff_eq_sat}) numerically for $I(D,y,z)$, the probe light intensity transmitted through the hole at position $(y,z)$, where the incident optical intensity $I(0,y, z)$ is given by the input power $P$ and the mode profile of the fiber.
+We assume that, in the $z$ axis as shown in Fig.~\ref{fig:project_aimim}\textbf{(d)}, the propagating light mode of the fiber is not significantly altered as it traverses the void.
 In the $y$ axis, the curvature of the hole acts as a cylindrical lens, leading to a divergence of the propagating beam mode.
-To account for this we use a simplistic model, where it is assumed that light incident too far from the fibre axis, at coordinates with $\vert y\vert$ greater than a cut-off distance $c_y$, will not be coupled back into the guided mode on the other side of the junction.
+To account for this we use a simplistic model, where it is assumed that light incident too far from the fiber axis, at coordinates with $\vert y\vert$ greater than a cut-off distance $c_y$, will not be coupled back into the guided mode on the other side of the void.
 The cut-off distance $c_y$ is then used as a free parameter when fitting the data to the model.

 Integrating over the dimensions (y,z) then results in the total absorption:

 where $P$ is the total power within the integration area